How Evans can beat Ogier to WRC title

 "Seventeen points is a pretty big gap and we need to win, and the Power Stage [bonus points] could be quite crucial."

-If Ogier finishes in the top three then Evans and co-driver Scott Martin will not be able to surpass the eventual season's total points for the current Championship leader.
+If Ogier finishes in the top three, then Evans and co-driver Scott Martin will not be able to surpass the eventual season's total points for the current championship leader.

 If the Frenchman finishes fourth in Italy he would also need to place fourth or above on Sunday's final bonus-awarding stage to reach an unbeatable 218 points - or come at least second on the Power Stage if he is fifth on the rally.